-In particular, the phenomenon of "cyclotomic rigidity" gives a "category-theoretic" explanation for the special role played by the first power [i.e., as opposed to the M-th power, for M > 1 an integer] of [the l-th root, when one works with l-torsion points, for $l \ge 1$ an odd integer, of] the theta function [cf. Remark 2.15.5] - a phenomenon which may also be seen in "scheme-theoretic" Hodge-Arakelov theory.
+In particular, the phenomenon of "cyclotomic rigidity" gives a "category-theoretic" explanation for the special role played by the first power [i.e., as opposed to the

+M-th power, for M > 1 an integer] of [the l-th root, when one works with l-torsion points, for $l \ge 1$ an odd integer, of] the theta function [cf. Remarks 2.19.2, 2.19.3, 5.10.3, 5.12.5] - a phenomenon which may also be seen in "scheme-theoretic" Hodge-Arakelov theory [a theory that also effectively involves [sections of] the first power of some ample line bundle, and which does not generalize in any evident way to arbitrary powers of this ample line bundle].